1. PROJECT OF THE YEAR (JOHN HONDERICH AWARD)

 CATEGORY DESCRIPTION: For exceptional, authoritative coverage by a reporter regularly assigned to a beat or specialized subject matter, demonstrating evidence of original thinking, initiative, development of valuable sources and expertise, and consistency of coverage.
 The subject matter need not be the journalist’s exclusive area of work, but must be covered regularly over a reasonable period of time.

 REQUIREMENTS: A portfolio of four stories; each may include a single sidebar.
-A supporting letter is required from a supervising editor explaining the reporter’s qualifications and experience in the subject area and the breadth of coverage that led to the entry.
+The entry must be accompanied by one of either: (1) a supporting letter from a supervising editor explaining the reporter’s qualifications and experience in the subject area and the breadth of coverage that led to the entry; (2) a supporting letter from the freelance journalist who completed the work — or an editor who published the journalist’s work — explaining the reporter’s qualifications and experience in the subject area and the breadth of coverage that led to the entry.

 RESTRICTIONS: Maximum of one submission per entrant.
 Entries must be submitted by or on behalf of a single individual, or by two individuals, provided that both individuals regularly report on the same subject matter and collaborated on all stories submitted as part of the entry.